Rate my experience

 Employer representatives are appointed or removed by the employer.
 Employer representatives can also be removed as a result of specific events under superannuation law.

+Member representatives are generally elected and removed by members except when they are removed as a result of specific events under superannuation law (for example, when a member representative resigns from their appointment as a member representative).
 To set up a policy committee please read the How to set up a policy committee guide.
 The guide will provide you with information on how to establish a policy committee, run the elections and hold policy committees.

 Once the policy committee has been established, please complete the Notification of Policy Committee details form to provide the policy committee representatives and return it to us.